What Should You Do if Your Cat has Hairballs?

 How can you treat hairballs?

 Hairball remedies often help cats to pass the hair from their stomach and out in their stool.
-It’s always recommended that you contact your veterinarian if you notice your cat vomiting hairballs.
+It’s always recommended that you contact your vet if you notice your cat vomiting hairballs.
 This may be a symptom of skin irritation, parasites such as fleas, anxiety, or something else that needs to be addressed.